Top five fastbacks for daring dads

 Far from it being the i30 hatchback in disguise, it’s 115mm longer with rear haunches which are more pronounced while the chassis sits 5mm lower than before and the suspension has been stiffened.
 Add to that anywhere from 118bhp in the 1.0-litre turbo to 137bhp in the 1.4 and there’s enough performance to put a smile on anyone’s face.

-With a refresh just around the corner, not to mention the jaw-dropping upcoming Bullitt limited edition model, the Ford Mustang retains its effortless cool which other cars on this list can only aspire to even if they can match and excel it performance-wise.
+With a refresh just recently released, not to mention the jaw-dropping upcoming Bullitt limited edition model, the Ford Mustang retains its effortless cool which other cars on this list can only aspire to even if they can match and excel it performance-wise.

-Not that the Mustang is a poor performer – the new Mustang is anticipated to be the fastest accelerating ever, with an enhanced 5.0-litre V8 engine that offers an anticipated 443 bhp, combined with Ford’s new 10-speed automatic transmission.
+Not that the Mustang is a poor performer – the new Mustang is the fastest accelerating ever, with an enhanced 5.0-litre V8 engine that offers an anticipated 443 bhp, combined with Ford’s new 10-speed automatic transmission.
+There’s also a more economical 2.3-litre Ecoboost engine that’s more affordable, if a little less tasty.